typelevel/cats-mtl/README.md

  - `FunctorTell`
  - `MonadState`

-All of these are type classes built on top of other "base" type classes to provide extra laws.
+All of these are typeclasses built on top of other "base" typeclasses to provide extra laws.
-Because they are commonly combined, the base type classes are ambiguous in implicit scope using the typical cats subclass encoding via subtyping.
+Because they are commonly combined, the base typeclasses are ambiguous in implicit scope using the typical cats subclass encoding via subtyping.
 Thus in cats-mtl, the ambiguity is avoided by using an implicit scope with a different priority to house each conversion `Subclass => Base`.

-Compared to cats and Haskell's mtl library, cats-mtl's type classes have the smallest superclass dependencies practically possible and in some cases smaller sets of operations so that they can be lifted over more transformers.
+Compared to cats and Haskell's mtl library, cats-mtl's typeclasses have the smallest superclass dependencies practically possible and in some cases smaller sets of operations so that they can be lifted over more transformers.

 #### Lifting classes

-Several other type classes are provided to lift type classes through transformer data types, like `OptionT`.
+Several other typeclasses are provided to lift typeclasses through transformer data types, like `OptionT`.

 They form a hierarchy: